2018-2019 Two School Pilot

 Providing reasonable alternatives to private car usage holds the key to significant reductions.

-HomeRun is well on the way to reducing 87 cars from these two Hampstead schools, equating to a total reduction of 37%
+By the end of the pilot HomeRun was well on the way to reducing 70 cars from Hampstead schools, equating to a total reduction of 32%